-The purpose of the zoning by-law amendment application is to rezone the southern portion of the lands from 'Existing Use (EU)' to 'Hamlet Residential First Density (HR1)'.
-The effect of the zoning would facilitate the construction of one-single detached dwelling on each of the proposed lots.
+The purpose of the zoning by-law amendment application is to rezone all the lands from 'Hamlet Residential First Density exception 1 with Hold (HR1-1)(h-4)' and 'Hamlet Residential First Density with Hold (HR1)(h-1)' to 'Hamlet Residential First Density (HR1)'.The effect of the zoning would facilitate the construction of one-single detached dwelling on each of the proposed lots.

-The submission is being reviewed comprehensively in concurrence with two (2) other applications for plans of subdivision in the Poplar Hill and Coldstream area (Files: 39T-MC1701 and 39T-MC2003).
+The submission is being reviewed comprehensively in concurrence with two (2) other applications for plans of subdivision in the Poplar Hill and Coldstream area (Files: 39T-MC1701 and 39T-MC2002).
 Materials submitted with the applications are included as Attachments 5 to 9.